Antitrust & Trade Regulation

 Cahill lawyers have been at the forefront of antitrust law since our practice was established in the early 1920's.
 As we continue this tradition, we counsel and represent clients in strategic, often complex transactions and high-stakes investigations as well as cutting edge litigation.
-Our lawyers and practice have been recognized by market-leading publications, including Chambers USA and Global Competition Review (GCR), based on its “peers’ praise, which highlights the firm’s ‘excellent culture.’”
+Our lawyers and practice have been recognized by market-leading publications, including Chambers USA, The Legal 500 and Global Competition Review (GCR), based on its “peers’ praise, which highlights the firm’s ‘excellent culture.’”

 Our antitrust lawyers are trained in a comprehensive range of antitrust and competition matters, from M&A and other strategic transactions to investigations and class action litigation.
 We interface regularly and effectively with our corporate colleagues and many of our antitrust assignments are handled by lawyers who also manage general counseling and litigation matters.
 This diversity of experience and skills distinguishes our team and is in part responsible for the perspective, judgment, and creativity that our clients often cite as a benefit of selecting Cahill to represent them in their most significant antitrust matters.

 We represent financial institutions, insurance companies, media and telecommunications firms, pharmaceutical companies and manufacturers, including AIG, Akzo Nobel, American Express, Arch Capital Group, Credit Suisse Group, HSBC, Mitsubishi Corporation, The New York Times Company, and XL Capital Ltd., among others.

 We assist clients with mergers, acquisitions, joint ventures, and other significant transactions, and routinely counsel them on antitrust aspects of distribution arrangements, intellectual property licensing, trade association activities, and pricing policies.
 We advise on structuring transactions to abate antitrust concerns as well as negotiating with antitrust authorities and responding to governmental inquiries.
 Our work ranges from pre-merger reviews to comprehensive and nuanced economic analysis of proposed transactions, to advising financing sources on antitrust risks.